67991023/67991023/README.md

 <!--
 Ultra-decorative Profile README for Sirana "Namo" Saesoo (67991023)
 Instructions:
 - Put this README.md at the root of a PUBLIC repository named exactly `67991023`.
 - Replace EMAIL_HERE and the GIF placeholders with your own assets (store small GIFs in repo under /assets/).
-- For a theme change, swap `theme=radical` to another supported theme in the stat image URLs.
 -->

 <!-- HERO BANNER -->